moebiussurfing/ofxSurfingImGuiExtra/README.md

   <p>

 This example shows how to populate many ImGui windows from different scopes on the same viewport.
-Uses different approaches: from ofApp, from an add-on/class, or with Surfing Layout tools as guiManager.
+Uses different approaches: from ofApp, from an add-on/class, or with Surfing Layout tools as ui.
 Also useful to check viewport modes, docking merging windows or auto draw modes.

 ![image](/docs/readme_media/image/3_StylesEngine/3_0_Layout_Docking3.PNG?raw=true "png")